jordesign/wp-responsive-preview/readme.txt

-=== WordPress Responsive Preview ===
+=== WP Butler ===
 Contributors: jordesign
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: design, responsive, preview, browser, width, adaptive Requires at least: 3.1
+Tags: admin, actions, butler, autocomplete, automate Requires at least: 3.1
 Tested up to: 3.4
 Stable tag: trunk

-Preview your site at random page widths to test your Responsive design.
+Provides an Text Field in the WP Admin allowing you to jump to common WP Actions.

 == Description ==

-=Preview your site at random page widths to test your Responsive design.=

-WP Responsive Preview provides an additional previewing option when editing pages, post and other content types.
-It loads the preview within a randomly sized iframe to see how the design responds at a random width.
-It's great for testing how your responsive design performs.

-This plugin is based entirley on [ish. from Brad Frost][http://bradfrostweb.com/demo/ish/] - a great standalone tool for previewing your site at random widths.
-His post does the best job of explaining the reasoning behind ish. (and therefore WP Responsive Preview).

-"The real reasons for this tool is to educate and to facilitate a mental shift.
-Many clients, designers and developers get hung up on specific device widths, which is why this tool doesn’t include any such language, device chrome or anything like that.
-Ish. helps keep everyone focused on making a design that looks and functions great at any resolution."
+=Streamline the way you use the Wordpress Admin=

+WP Butler adds a simple text field to your Wordpress Admin, that puts everthing at your fingertips.
+Simply start typing the action you wish to perform, and it will show you all the possible options.
+You're always a single click away.

 == Installation ==

-1. Upload the 'wp-responsive-preview' folder to the '/wp-content/plugins/' directory
+1. Upload the 'wp-butler' folder to the '/wp-content/plugins/' directory
-1. Activate the WP Responsive Preview plugin through the 'Plugins' menu in WordPress
+1. Activate the WP Butler plugin through the 'Plugins' menu in WordPress
-1. Start Previewing!
+1. Add the WP Butler widget to your dashboard.
+1. Work Smarter and Faster

 == Frequently Asked Questions ==

-= Why can't I preview at a set size? =

-Targeting specific widths is fraught with danger.
-The number of new devices being released month by month means that there are no longer 'safe' screen widths to target.
-WP Responsive Preview (and ish. - on which it is based) deliberately randomise the screen width in order to see what the design looks like at the 'in-between' stages.

 == Changelog ==